labex-labs/open-source-labs/python/python-mastery/lab-ex1-2-manipulate-various-built-in-python-objects/en/finish.md

 # Summary

-Congratulations on completing the Python Built-in Objects lab.
-You have learned how to:

-- Work with Python numbers and their methods
-- Manipulate strings using indexing, slicing, and built-in methods
-- Create and modify lists, including sorting and nested structures
-- Use dictionaries for key-value storage and retrieval
+In this lab, you have learned how to work with various Python built-in objects.
+Specifically, you've mastered operations on Python numbers and their methods, manipulated strings through indexing, slicing, and built-in functions, created and modified lists including sorting and handling nested structures, and used dictionaries for key-value storage and retrieval.

-These fundamental skills form the basis for more advanced Python programming.
-Practice these operations regularly to become more comfortable with Python's built-in data types.
+These fundamental skills are the cornerstone of more advanced Python programming.
+Regular practice of these operations will enhance your familiarity with Python's built-in data types.